ojitha/ojitha.github.io/_posts/2021-03-15-Java Nested Classes.md

 ```

-Although most of the time inner classes are created for the interfaces, you can create anonymous inner class for the abstract class as well.
+Although most of the time inner classes are created for the interfaces, you can create an anonymous inner class for the abstract class as well.

 ```java
 package ...;